fdelgiud/my-projects/Smart Cities/README.md

 ---

----

 ## Citation

 If you use this work, please cite as:

 > "\[F.Del Giudice, C.Mariani].
-(2025). *To what extent does the presence of social places reduce the likelihood of a school shooting in Chicago*"
+(2025). *To what extent does the presence of social places reduce the likelihood of a school shooting in Chicago?
+Case study from 1990 to 2024*"

 ---

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License – you are free to use, modify, and distribute the code and data for personal or academic purposes.